Aviation Explorer Squadron 8

-Once explorers have passed their FAA Knowledge test, they can head to the skies to train to earn their Private Pilot's license.
+Once explorers have passed their FAA Knowledge test, they can head into the skies to receive instruction to earn their Private Pilot's license.

 Flight Training